HeadBeeGuy/alt-activities/README.md

 Larger implementation tasks:

 - Uploading and attaching files, along with anti-virus scanning
-- A **Textbook** model - Refers to specific textbooks and gives a page number with corresponding grammar point
 - OAuth integration
 - Thumbs-up system - Logged-in users can give a thumbs up to an activity, and activities are listed based on whichver has the most thumbs up in a given search
 - Comment system (comments will also go through mod queue)